Evan Longoria: Arizona Diamondbacks (2023)

 On January 5, 2023, Longoria signed a one-year, $4 million contract with the Arizona Diamondbacks.
 On June 27, Longoria homered off of Taj Bradley of the Tampa Bay Rays, giving him the distinction of having hit home runs against all 30 MLB teams.
 Longoria batted .223 in 74 games.
 The Diamondbacks made it into the playoffs with 84 wins, with Longoria making an appearance in each game of their run to the National League pennant, where he collected three RBIs combined, which included one in Game 6 of the NLCS that made it 3–0 in an 5–1 victory where Arizona was facing elimination.
 The 15 years between his first and second World Series appearance is the longest for a position player.
+He started four games in the 2023 World Series, batting 3-for-11 (.273), with an RBI, two runs and four strikeouts, as the Diamondbacks lost to the Texas Rangers in five games.
 He became a free agent following the season.

 Retirement

 On June 7, 2025, Longoria signed a one-day contract with the Rays to officially retire as a member of the team.
+Longoria was elected to the Rays Hall of Fame on July 11, 2026, and his number was retired by the franchise on the following day.